Trelica API

 How do I use the API?

-A good starting point is Postman.
-You can get started here:
+A good starting point is our Postman documentation.
+You can open the collection directly here:

-For authentication you can use both the Client Credentials Flow or Authorization Code Flow with Postman, but we'd recommend getting started with the Client Credentials OAuth flow.
+For authentication you can use both the Client Credentials Flow or Authorization Code Flow with Postman.
+We recommend getting started with the Client Credentials OAuth flow.

 How is the API designed?

-The API is a modern, RESTful API.
+The Trelica API is a modern, RESTful API.
 It is built on secure, widely adopted standards.

 Authentication and authorization use OAuth 2.0, either using Client Credentials or Authorization Code flows.
 Client Credentials is appropriate if you are connecting to access your own data; Authorization Code flow is best if you are a software developer wanting to let your users access their Trelica data in your application.